microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 ## PipsPagerTemplateSettings

+Defines properties that you can establish template bindings to if defining a new template for the PipsPager.

 | Value | Description |
 |:---:|:---|
 | PipsPagerItems | The collection of items to represent the pips in the PipsPager. |